 ‘An endlessly revealing look back at a pivotal moment in British documentary photography’

 Only in England on tour

-Following its debut at the Science Museum and its display here in Bradford, Only in England went on tour.
-If you missed it in Bradford, you can see Only in England around the UK on the following dates:
+Following its debut at the Science Museum and its display here in Bradford, Only in England went on tour around the UK.
+Please note this tour has now ended.

 - 13 February – 7 June 2015: Walker Art Gallery, Liverpool

 - 7 July – 25 September 2016: The Beaney House of Art and Knowledge, Canterbury

 - 25 February – 7 May 2017: Bowes Museum, Barnard Castle, County Durham

 - 27 May – 3 October 2017: Palace Arts Hub and Kirkleatham Museum, Redcar, North Yorkshire

 - 21 October 2017 – 15 April 2018: Time and Tide, Great Yarmouth, Norfolk